Sub-Saharan Africa (SSA)

 The African Union-European Union (AU-EU) Data Economies

-In collaboration with the European Union and the African Union, and support from German development agency GIZ, DPA developed an overview of the Data Economy Framework between Europe and Africa in a concise report focused on the potential of the data economy in Africa, and its potential to boost the African-European data market exchange.
+In collaboration with the European Union and the African Union, and support from GIZ, DPA developed an overview of the Data Economy Framework between Europe and Africa in a concise report focused on the potential of the data economy in Africa, and its potential to boost the African-European data market exchange.
 The final report discussed the landscape of the African data economy and mapped the potential fields of common interest between the African and European Unions.
-It further synthesized findings from recent in-depth studies, as well as from indices on inclusive internet, affordability drivers and network readiness.
+The findings synthesized information from recent in-depth studies, as well as from indices on inclusive internet, affordability drivers and network readiness.